admb-project/admb-project.github.io/downloads/admb-12.3/QuickStartMacOSZip.md

 [~]$ xcode-select --install
 ```

+> _**Debugging**_ &mdash; To use admb with a debugger for testing, read [BuildingSourceUnix](BuildingSourceUnix.html) to build with debug symbols.
+Since using the debug libraries will result in slower runs, it is only recommended for troubleshooting and debugging code.

 Quick Start
 -----------

 1. **Download**

    Download [admb-12.3-macos.zip](https://github.com/admb-project/admb/releases/download/admb-12.3/admb-12.3-macos.zip).

-   To test and debug admb programs using a debugger, download [admb-12.3-macos-debug.zip](https://github.com/admb-project/admb/releases/download/admb-12.3/admb-12.3-macos-debug.zip) with debugging symbols.
-Since using the debug libraries will result in slower runs, it is only recommended for troubleshooting and debugging code.

 2. **Install**